arnabb092-dev/minimalist-todo-app/README.md

 ---

+Optional
-Optional: Run with a local server
+1.Run with a local server
-Using VS Code: install the “Live Server” extension → right-click index.html → Open with Live Server.
+2.Using VS Code: install the “Live Server” extension → right-click index.html → Open with Live Server.
 ```python
 python -m http.server 5500
 Then visit http://localhost:5500